Cult Classic Films Perfect For Your Low Boredom Threshold [Opinion]

 For example, there is no way I’d be this good at yelling answers at the TV during Jeopardy! if it weren’t for being that much of a rampant geek.
 Granted, I may be a teenage girl with no practical application for this now, but who knows what that will do for my social capital at the retirement home in roughly 60 years.

-Being this way also means I’ve spent a lot of time on Netflix looking for weird, ironic, colorful, disturbing, funny movies in hopes of engaging my kindergartener-like attention span.
+Being this way also means I’ve spent a lot of time on Netflix looking for weird, ironic, colorful, disturbing, funny movies in hopes of engaging my kindergartner-like attention span.
 True to my Baby Einstein VHS tape-inspired instincts, I’ll admit that the shiny lights and bright patterns and loud noises generally do well to attract my interest in the first place, but a plot line that is just as surreal and engaging keeps the dopamine flowing even longer.

 Velvet Goldmine